-Exploration for minerals and development of mining operations involve many risks, many of which are outside the Company's control.
-In addition to the normal and usual risks of exploration and mining, the Company often works in remote locations that lack the benefit of infrastructure or easy access.
+The development of medical marijuana facilities involves many risks, many of which are outside the Company's control.
+In addition to the normal and usual risks of project development, the Company may work in remote locations that lack the benefit of infrastructure or easy access.

-The economics of developing mineral properties are affected by many factors including the cost of operations, variations of the grade of ore mined, fluctuations in the price of minerals produced, costs of processing equipment and such other factors as government regulations, including regulations relating to royalties, allowable production, importing and exporting of minerals and environmental protection.
-In addition, the grade of mineralization ultimately mined may differ from that indicated by drilling results and such differences could be material.
-Depending on the prices of minerals produced, which have fluctuated widely in the past, the Company may determine it is impractical to commence or continue commercial production.
+The economics of developing marijuana facilities are affected by many factors including the cost of operations, variations of the quality of products grown, fluctuations in the price of the products produced, costs of processing equipment and such other factors as government regulations, including regulations relating to royalties, allowable production, importing and exporting.